envato/event_sourcery/docs/core-concepts.md

     # Load up the aggregate from events in the store
     aggregate = repository.load(TodoAggregate, id)

-    # Defer to the aggregate to execute the add command
+    # Defer to the aggregate to execute the add command.
+    # This may raise new events in the aggregate which we'll need to save.
     aggregate.add(title, description)

     # Save any newly raised events back into the event store